 Local jurisdictions shall be determined ineligible to participate in M2 programs if they do not submit the required materials below or if through an audit, it is determined that the jurisdiction did not administer the Circulation Element of its General Plan, consistent with the MPAH disclosures identified in the resolution.
 Exceptions may be considered subject to appropriate documentation.

-Submittal Frequency: Odd years - Next submittal is due by June 30, 2021.
+Submittal Frequency: Odd numbered Fiscal Years - Next submittal is due by June 30, 2025.